 Solution — An explanation of how the star wins in the end.

-Theory: Life is a series of stories both those we experience in the physical world and the others we live out in our head.
+Theory: Life is a series of stories, both those we experience in the physical world and the others we live out in our heads.
 Think about when you read a book or watch a film, don’t you almost feel like you are there, living out the scene in your mind?
 There is physiological evidence to prove that our brains don’t know the difference between reading and real life.
 When used in email, stories help readers draw a parallel between the idea you are presenting.
 You’re essentially giving them the tools they need to connect the dots.
 Humans connect to stories far better than demands.
-It is not necessary to create drama behind this messaging, just enough to stir your prospect’s feelings enough so that they take action.
+It is unnecessary to create drama behind this messaging, just enough to stir your prospect’s feelings enough so that they take action.

 Subject Line: Something of Interest - Superstardom at stake

 This is quite literally a product that sells itself.
-Once you see how it works you’ll wonder where it has been all your life as you’ll enjoy the same benefits.
+Once you see how it works, you’ll wonder where it has been all your life as you’ll enjoy the same benefits.
 Would you believe me if I told you it gets even better?
 Well, it gets even better.
 There is a referral program for each one you sell!!
 (I’ll be expecting my fee 14 days from now.)

-All jokes aside, I believe in the product, this mission we are on to get the product into the hands of as many people as possible including you.
+All jokes aside, I believe in the product, this mission we are on to get the product into the hands of as many people as possible, including you.

 Subject Line: You’ll Thank Me Later

-Similar to you, our company is young and still finding our footing in terms of staffing.
+Similar to you, our company is young and still finding its footing in terms of staffing.
 I’m sure you would agree that having to dedicate so much budget to recruiting staff and clients is a tough pill to swallow.